 Regional spread means that the cancer has either spread to nearby lymph nodes or it has grown through the wall of the organ where it started and has invaded nearby tissues such as fat, ligaments, and muscle.

 If possible, the primary (main) tumor and any areas of cancer spread should all be removed by surgery.
 Nearby lymph nodes should be removed and checked for signs of cancer spread.
 This provides the best chance of cure.
 If this can't be done, surgery should remove as much cancer as possible without causing severe side effects.
-Surgery should also be done to relieve symptoms such as intestinal blockage caused by the local growth of cancer.
-For example, surgery to redirect stool around a blocked area of intestine can be done by connecting adjacent areas of the intestine.
+Surgery should also be done to relieve symptoms such as intestinal blockage caused by the local growth of the tumor.

-A cure in this situation is not usually possible, although treatment is not always needed right away, depending on how quickly the tumors are growing.
-The goal of surgery in this situation is to relieve symptoms and slow the course of the disease.
+At this stage, a cure is not usually possible, although treatment is not always needed right away, depending on how quickly the tumors are growing.
+The goal of surgery in this situation is usually to relieve symptoms and slow the course of the disease.
 For example, removing or bypassing areas blocked by cancer growth can relieve some symptoms.
 If distant metastases are not causing symptoms, treatment may not be needed, although chemotherapy or interferon-alfa may help delay symptoms in some patients.
-If the cancer has spread to the liver, even when it isn’t causing symptoms, some doctors recommend treatment with octreotide because it may slow tumor growth.
+If the cancer has spread to the liver, even when it isn’t causing symptoms, some doctors recommend treatment with octreotide or lanreotide because it may slow tumor growth.

-If carcinoid syndrome is causing bothersome symptoms, treatment options include chemotherapy, immunotherapy, treatment with octreotide (Sandostatin), or removing the metastatic tumors.
-If metastatic tumors cannot be removed by surgery without causing severe side effects, ablative methods can be used to destroy as much of the tumors as possible.
-These methods, used mostly for liver metastases, include chemoembolization, radioembolization, radiofrequency ablation, cryotherapy, and alcohol injection.
+If carcinoid syndrome is causing bothersome symptoms, treatment options include chemotherapy, immunotherapy, treatment with octreotide or lanreotide, or surgery to remove the metastatic tumors.
+If metastatic tumors in the liver cannot be removed by surgery without causing severe side effects, ablation or embolization can be used to destroy as much of the tumors as possible.
 Patients should also be advised to avoid alcoholic drinks, stress, strenuous exercise, spicy foods, and certain medicines that can make the symptoms of carcinoid syndrome worse.

 Recurrent carcinoid tumors

-Cancer is called recurrent when it come backs after treatment.
+When cancer come backs after treatment it is called a recurrence.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Patients with recurrent carcinoid tumors are treated with surgery to remove all signs of tumor whenever possible.
 This provides the best chance for a good long-term outcome.
-If surgery is not possible, the treatments described in the “Distant spread” section may be helpful.
+If surgery is not possible, the treatments used for distant spread may be helpful.